Coldmist-Lu/AgentExit/README.md

 # AgentExit

-<b>Runaway is Ashamed, But Helpful: On the Early-Exit Behavior of Large Language Model-based Agents in Embodied Environments</b>[full paper](https://arxiv.org/pdf/2505.17616)
+<b>Runaway is Ashamed, But Helpful: On the Early-Exit Behavior of Large Language Model-based Agents in Embodied Environments</b> [Full paper](https://arxiv.org/pdf/2505.17616)

 This repository presents AgentExit, a framework for large language model(LLM)-based agents to early exit when necessary.
 It is built on [AgentBoard](https://hkust-nlp.github.io/agentboard/), and provide the agent code for replication of the study and as a plug-and-play tool for agent manipulation.